LiaScript/docs/README.md

 ### `Graph`

     --{{0}}--
-If the first column and the head of the table are equal, then the interpreter tries to interpret the content of the table as an adjacency matrix, which defines a graph.
-If those values are symetrical according to the diagonal, then the matrix defines an __undirected graph__.
+If the values in the first column and the header of the table are equal, then the interpreter attempts to interpret the content of the table as an adjacency matrix, which defines a graph.
+If these values are symmetrical across the diagonal, then the matrix defines an __undirected graph__.

 <!-- data-title="Undirected Graph" -->
 | Graph |  A  |  B  |  C  |  D  |  E  |